rulai-hu/BBG-VoIP/README.md

  This section will walk through the steps to get the volume mixer running on the Beaglebone, but please note that the following assumptions are made: NFS drive has been configured to map to `~/cmpt433/myApps` on the host, and the audio cape and i2c pins have been properly configured.

-Lines starting with `$` are meant to be run on the host.
-Lines starting with `#` are meant to be run on the target.

 The volume mixer application code can be found in its own directory within the project repository.
 Enter the project directory, and compile it:

 ```shell